yupeng0921/pymixin/README.md

     >>> m.mixin_func()
     'do_mixin_a'

-When write multi mixin in multi decorators, the up level mixin has a higher priority:
+When writes multi mixins in multi decorators, the up mixin has a higher priority:

     >>> @mixin(MixinA)
     ... @mixin(MixinB)